angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 <row variant="pile">{{!TO}} {{!EoA}} {{!IU}} {{!LED}} {{!CoS}}</row>

-### 6.1 Thassa's Oracle

 This is probably the most diverse set of cards and might as well be titled "miscellaneous" however there are some important pieces in here that are fundamental to the deck.
 A lot of these cards do have a lot of usage outside of the Doomsday pile but their core value/the reason they are in the deck is often to be searched up and utilised as part of your combo.
+In theory almost all of these are optional extras apart from one key component:

+### 6.1 Thassa's Oracle

-In theory almost all of these are optional extras apart from one key component which is the {{Thassa's Oracle}} itself.
-Obviously this is the card you need to be able to win the game with (unless you have a plan B) and therefore you have to run at least one of them.
+{{Thassa's Oracle}} is the card you need to be able to win the game, (unless you have a plan B) and therefore you have to run at least one of them.
 Some people like to run two but the second is often relegated to the sideboard.
+There is not much else to say other than the alternatives in {{Laboratory Maniac}} and {{Jace, Wielder of Mysteries}} unfortunately do not display quite the same efficiency or efficacy as a win condition of choice.

 ### 6.2 Free Cycle effects